Efficient Large Language Models: A Survey: Data-Centric Methods

-Data selection enhances LLMs pre-training efficiency by allowing the model to focus on the most informative and relevant examples during training.
-By carefully curating a subset of representative data, the model can extract essential patterns and features, leading to a more efficient acquisition of generalized knowledge.
-For example, SSPT \cite{glass2019span} is a pre-training task based on the principles of reading comprehension.
-It involves selecting answers from contextually relevant text passages, which has shown notable improvements in performance across various Machine Reading Comprehension (MRC) benchmarks. \citet{yao2022nlp} propose a meta-learning-based method for the selection of linguistically informative sentences which significantly elevates the quality of machine-generated translations. \citet{xie2023data} propose DSIR, a data selection method based on importance re-sampling for both general-purpose and specialized LLMs.
+Data selection enhances LLMs pre-training efficiency by strategically selecting informative and diverse data samples during training.
+For example, SSPT \citep{glass2019span} is a pre-training task based on the principles of reading comprehension.
+It involves selecting answers from contextually relevant text passages, which has shown notable improvements in performance across various Machine Reading Comprehension benchmarks. \citet{yao2022nlp} propose a meta-learning-based method for selecting linguistically informative sentences which significantly elevates the quality of machine-generated translations. \citet{xie2023data} propose DSIR, a data selection method based on importance resampling for both general-purpose and specialized LLMs.
 It calculates how important different pieces of data are within a simpler set of features and chooses data based on these importance calculations.
+Experimental results demonstrate that DSIR achieves similar performance to expert curation across eight different target distributions.
+In the context of pre-training general-domain models, DSIR outperforms random selection and heuristic filtering baselines by 2–2.5\% on the GLUE benchmark.
+Different from DSIR, \citet{xie2023doremi} design DoReMi to address the distribution shift between pre-training and downstream tasks, which is also a critical problem for training data selection.